mbmccormick/mbmccormick.github.io/_posts/2011-09-14-install-windows-8-on-a-google-cr-48.md

   - chromeos
   - tutorial
 ---
-#

-Clearly [I’m trying][1] to find a good use for my [Google Cr-48][2].
+Clearly [I'm trying][1] to find a good use for my [Google Cr-48][2].
 Today I was able to get the [Windows 8 Developer Preview][3] installed on a Google Cr-48.
 It is somewhat involved, but nonetheless I will detail my steps here.
 This is not for the faint of heart, and I take no responsibility for what you do to your laptop.
 This guide assumes that you have backed up any important information from your existing OS on your Google Cr-48, whether that is Chrome OS, Ubuntu, or something else.
 The instructions below will completely erase the data on your laptop and overwrite with Windows 8.

  [1]: http://mbmccormick.com/2011/08/install-ubuntu-11-04-on-a-google-cr-48/
  [2]: http://www.google.com/chromebook/